Vulnerability Assessment of Large-scale Power Systems to False Data Injection Attacks: System Model

 For tractability reasons, we use DC power flow model, but the attacks introduced in this paper can also be used to create false data that bypass AC BDD as in \cite{Liang2014}.
-Given an attack vector $c$, unobservable false measurements can also be created even if AC measurement model and AC SE are used.
-Under AC measurement model $z=h(x)$, false measurements constructed as $\bar{z}=h(\hat{x}+c)$ can bypass the AC BDD.

-For an attack vector $c$, \textit{load buses} (\emph{i.e.}, buses with load) corresponding to non-zero entries of $c$ are denoted \emph{center buses}.
-Given an attack vector $c$, a subgraph $\mathcal{S}$ bounded by load buses can be constructed as in \cite{Hug2012} that, if controlled by the attacker, can execute the unobservable attack associated with $c$.
-By modifying measurements only in $\mathcal{S}$, the attacker can arbitrarily spoof the states of center buses without detection.
-The results of this unobservable attack will be seen by the system operator as load changes at load buses within $\mathcal{S}$, while the total load of the system remain unchanged.
+The system operator will see the results of this unobservable attack as load re-distributions between load buses, while the total load remain unchanged.